MostafaHassan1/J6_Hackathon_Nadara/README.md

   - For eye tracking (Not very high accuracy, because we are using a standard laptop camera)
     - We first detect the eyes by using the dlib 68-face-points model detector
-    - Use a threshold to detect the eyes' pupil
+    - Use a threshold trackbar until the eyes's pupil is the only white part in the image
     - Use dilation, erosion and median blur to make the contour bigger and clearer
     - Using blob area calculation to detect the center of the blob shape of the eyes
     - We check if the center is close to the 68-face-points that corresponds to the eyes left or right boundaries